lilyosah/tech-knowledgebase/Design Patterns.md

 #### 🏘 Composition
 ==Def:== "Provide operations that work on both an individual object and a collection of that type of object"

-Instead of inheritance, composition is a class that has a lot of other classes that are a part of it.
+**Typical Implementation:**  Instead of inheritance, composition is a class that has a lot of other classes that are a part of it.
 The main class modifies the other classes.
 Access a group of objects uniformly.

 ```Ruby
 class Report